-Before you visit, you must contact the IPU team on 01905 958163 to discuss arrangements.
+Before you visit, you must contact the IPU team on 01905 958163 to discuss visiting arrangements.

 Who can visit?

 To meet essential infection control measures, we will not be encouraging visitors who are aged 16 or under at this time.
-We would welcome further discussion if this causes you concern, however, we will be suggesting virtual visiting by online or telephone call.
+We welcome further discussion if this causes you concern.
+However, we will be suggesting virtual visiting by online or telephone call.

 Arrival at the In-patient Unit

 Please do not visit if you have any symptoms of Covid-19.
 You will not be able to enter the building, or visit, if you have a high temperature, loss or change in taste or smell or a new, continuous cough.
-Anyone with these symptoms should stay at home and self isolate for at least ten days.
+Anyone with these symptoms should follow national guidance, stay at home, and self-isolate for ten days.

 Patients with Covid-19